Author: Camille Sifferlen

-Just like with a vacuum cleaner, you should replace the G4, M5 and F8 filters of the filter box and the G3 filters at the extract air valves (if using) once a year.
+Just like with a vacuum cleaner, you should replace the filters F7 (fresh air filter) and G4 (exhaust air filter) once a year.
 This will ensure the ventilation unit is clean and effectively maintaining indoor air quality.
 You should also help fresh air circulate through the building by keeping overflow air openings in doors and extract/supply valves clear.

 – Extract air volume ≈ supply air volume.
 Let an expert check the balance for you!

 – Further reduce your energy consumption by opening your windows for ventilation when outside temperatures and humidity levels are close to the desired indoor climate – Don’t forget to turn the ventilation unit on again as outdoor conditions change.